Skip to footer content

 $vbLabelText $csharpLabel

 These imports enable your web application to handle PDF rendering and display.
 The ChromePdfRenderer class serves as the core component for your MVC PDF viewer control, providing methods to create, manipulate, and display PDF files directly in users' browsers.
-Unlike client-side solutions, IronPDF processes everything on the server, ensuring consistent rendering across all devices and browsers while maintaining control over your PDF documents.
-A key advantage of this approach is its security.
+Unlike client-side solutions, IronPDF processes everything on the server using its Chrome rendering engine, ensuring consistent rendering across all devices and browsers while maintaining control over your PDF documents.
+A key advantage is its security implementation.

-How to Display PDF Files in Your .NET MVC Web Application?
+How Do You Display PDF Files in Your .NET MVC Web Application?

 Creating a PDF viewer control that displays existing PDF files requires implementing a controller action that returns the document as a FileResult.
-This approach enables users to view PDF pages directly in their browser without the need to upload or select a file manually.
-For more advanced scenarios, explore IronPDF's rendering options.
+This approach lets users view PDF pages directly in their browser without needing to upload or select files manually.
+For advanced scenarios, explore IronPDF's rendering options and viewport configuration.

 var pdfPath = Server.MapPath($"~/Content/PDFs/{fileName}");